hmrc/tracking-consent-frontend/README.md

 sbt -Dapplication.router=testOnlyDoNotUseInAppConf.Routes run
 ```

-The cookie banner should be available at http://localhost:12345/tracking-consent/test-only
+The cookie banner should be available at http://localhost:12345/tracking-consent/test-only?enableTrackingConsent=true

+If you do not initially include the `?enableTrackingConsent=true` section of the URL, the consent banner will not be displayed.

+Once you have visited the page with `?enableTrackingConsent=true` once, a cookie will be set to display the banner on
+all future pages until the cookie is cleared.

 Any changes to the Scala or Javascript should trigger a rebuild.